opendevstack/tailor/README.md

 ## Usage

-There are three main commands: `export`, `status` and `update`.
+There are three main commands: `export`, `diff` and `apply`.

 ### `export`
 Export configuration of resources found in an OpenShift namespace to a cleaned YAML template, which is written to `STDOUT`.

-### `status`
+### `diff`
 Show drift between the current state in the OpenShift cluster and the desired state in the YAML templates.
 There are three main aspects to this:
-1. By default, all resource types are compared, but you can limit to specific ones, e.g. `status pvc,dc`.
+1. By default, all resource types are compared, but you can limit to specific ones, e.g. `diff pvc,dc`.
 2. The desired state is computed by processing the local YAML templates.
-It is possible to pass `--labels`, `--param` and `--param-file` to the `status` command to influence the generated config.
+It is possible to pass `--labels`, `--param` and `--param-file` to the `diff` command to influence the generated config.
 Those 3 flags are passed as-is to the underlying `oc process` command.
 As Tailor allows you to work with multiple templates, there is an additional `--param-dir="<namespace>|."` flag, which you can use to point to a folder containing param files corresponding to each template (e.g. `foo.env` for template `foo.yml`).
 3. In order to calculate drift correctly, the whole OpenShift namespace is compared against your configuration.
 If you want to compare a subset only (e.g. all resources related to one microservice), it is possible to narrow the scope by passing `--selector/-l`, e.g. `-l app=foo` (multiple labels are comma-separated, and need to apply all).
 Further, you can specify an individual resource, e.g. `dc/foo`.

 ### `update`
-This command will compare current vs. desired state exactly like `status` does, but if any drift is detected, it asks to update the OpenShift namespace with your desired state.
-A subsequent run of either `status` or `update` should show no drift.
+This command will compare current vs. desired state exactly like `diff` does, but if any drift is detected, it asks to apply the OpenShift namespace with your desired state.
+A subsequent run of either `diff` or `apply` should show no drift.

 ### General Usage Notes
 All commands depend on a current OpenShift session and accept a `--namespace` flag (if none is given, the current one is used).
 To help with debugging (e.g. to see the commands which are executed in the background), use `--verbose`.
 More options can be displayed with `tailor help`.